yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/administer-yugabyte-platform/back-up-restore-k8s.md

     {{< /note >}}

-1. Verify that the backup `.tar` file, with the correct timestamp, is in the specified output directory.
+1. Verify that the backup `.tar.gz` file, with the correct timestamp, is in the specified output directory.

 1. Upload the backup file to your preferred storage location, and delete it from the local disk.